 I tried this in Dim, Mood and Ethereal.
 I ended up returning all three.
 I tried applying it different ways and couldn't see what all the fuss is about.
-It settles into lines and pores even when you apply it lightly.
+It settles into pores.
 You're supposed to lightly sweep it on and it's hardly noticeable.
-By putting more on of the Dim and Mood, it was too dark for my fair skin.
-I just didn't see the points of keeping these powders.
-A lot of $$ for powders that don't do much.
+By putting a little more on of the Dim and Mood, it was too dark for my skin.
+The Dim and Mood looked nice as a blush but why would I pay $50 for a blush?
+I just didn't see the points of these expensive powders that don't do much.